alleyinteractive/alley-scripts/packages/build-tool/README.md

 #### Using Webpack `extends` property

 Similar to the spread operator, you can also use the `extends` property in the `webpack.config.js` file to extend the default configuration.
 > The extends property allows you to extend an existing configuration to use as the base.
-It internally uses the webpack-merge package to merge the configurations and helps you to avoid duplicating configurations between multiple configurations.
+It internally uses the webpack-merge package to merge the configurations and helps you to avoid duplicating configurations.
 -- See the [webpack extending configurations](https://webpack.js.org/configuration/extending-configurations/) documentation for more information.

 **NOTE**: The `extends` property is only available in webpack `v5.82.0` and later.